Troubleshooting Cloudflare 5XX errors

 Contact your hosting provider to exclude the following common causes at your origin web server:

-- No valid SSL certificate installed
+- No valid SSL certificate is installed.

-Error 526 occurs when these two conditions are true:
+This error occurs when these two conditions are true:

 - Full SSL (Strict) SSL is set in the Overview tab of your Cloudflare SSL/TLS app.

-When using Cloudflare Gateway, an HTTP Error 526 might be returned in the following cases:
+When using Cloudflare Gateway, an HTTP Error 526

 -